Crane1195/DIYB0XX/MyWoodB0XX/README.md

 ![image](https://i.imgur.com/nWhepdX.jpg)

 First, credit where credit is due.
-The B0XX is a product that will be brought to market soon™ by:
+The B0XX is a product made by:

 Hax$ (https://twitter.com/ssbmhax)